parthmehtaa21/parthmehtaa21/README.md

 - 👋 Hi, I’m @parthmehtaa21
-- 👀 I’m interested in Data analytics,Data science,Machine learning and Deep Learning
+- 👀 I’m interested in Data analytics,Big Data,Data science,Machine learning and Deep Learning
 - 🌱 I’m currently learning foundations of these topics
 - 💞️ I’m looking to collaborate on projects related to these topics
 - 📫 How to reach me - my mail id - mehtaparth030@gmail.com